-Plan Maximum Monthly Benefit: \$5,000 Plan Minimum Monthly Benefit: \$100 or 10 percent of the LTD benefit before reduction by deductible income, whichever is greater.
-Benefits Waiting Period: If your claim for LTD benefits is approved by The Standard, benefits become payable after you have been continuously disabled for 180 days and remain continuously disabled.
-Benefits are not payable during the benefit waiting period.
-Pre-existing Condition Exclusion: Treatment for an illness or injury 90 days prior to your insurance effective date will be excluded from coverage for a period of 12 months.
+- Benefits Waiting Period: If a claim for LTD benefits is approved by MetLife, benefits become payable after the waiting period, also referred to as the elimination period.
+The waiting period begins on the day the employee becomes disabled and is the number of consecutive days the employee is disabled before being eligible to receive benefits.
+The waiting period for LTD is 180 days.
+Benefits are not payable during the benefit waiting period. - Pre-existing Condition Exclusion: Treatment for an illness or injury 90 days prior to your insurance effective date will be excluded from coverage for a period of 12 months.